hujanais/hello-microservices/README.md

 	COPY --from=build /app .
 	ENTRYPOINT ["dotnet", "productapi.dll"]	# the command to run the REST service
 	```
-To be honest, my knowledge of Docker is rudimentary and use it only as needed at work but the heavy-duty deployment instructions are done by the CI/CD folks.
+To be honest, my knowledge of Docker is rudimentary, and use it only as needed at work but the heavy-duty deployment instructions are done by the CI/CD folks.
 Anyhow, let's look at my Dockerfile.
 This Dockerfile is pretty much identical for both the Auth and Product API.

 Just a note that there is also a docker-compose.yaml file that you can use to deploy grouped containers so that they are running on the same docker network so please look that up as well.
 I am not using any of that in this tutorial to keep the readability.